Using webhooks

 Your listening URL will need to have the ability to parse (interpret) that data and act accordingly.
 If you choose to use Zapier, it can handle the information easily.

-Once you have put your listening URLs in, click Save changes.
+Once you have put your listening URLs in, click Save Changes.
 From that point onward, any time one of the hooks you have configured are triggered, Quicket will send out the information to you.

 • Related Articles